-If you are having problems connecting to the Internet, see "Modem and Internet Connection Problems" on page 35 and "E-Mail Problems" on page 36.
+If you are having problems connecting to the Internet, see "Internet, Modem, and E-Mail Problems."
 If you cannot connect to the Internet but have successfully connected in the past, the ISP might have a service outage.
 Contact your ISP to check the service status, or try connecting again later.